 Just as with a sabbatical, timing your workation can help in having it signed off by your boss.
 Consider how you can plan it to fit with your organisation’s priorities and work programme.
 If you can show that you have considered how to bring maximum benefit to the organisation, it will work in your favour.

-Finally, give some thought to the logistical arrangements and put forward suggestions on how it will work.
-Prepare a plan for your work schedule on the trip, what you will be working on, and how people can contact you.
 Once you have your case ready, write down some notes, rehearse the main points, and raise the question with your boss.
 It’s a good idea to use a regular meeting if you can, for example if you have weekly one-to-one catchups.

 Planning a workation isn’t quite the same as planning a vacation or holiday.
 While some aspects are similar, there are a few extra things you need to consider, especially when deciding where to go.